 We’ve found that this concrete measure of security helps our users a lot in prioritising things to fix.
 Often, users are surprised by just how fast modern cracking techniques are.

-To find other crypto flaws in applications you can try out our Analyzer software.
+To find other cryptographic flaws in your applications try a free trial of our Analyzer software.